JolivetteSax/crapns/README.md

 sudo ./copyLoop.sh &> /dev/null &
 ```

-### What is crapns?
+## What is crapns?

 Remembering IP addresses on your local LAN is crappy.
 Now that I've got more than
 one server I don't want to do this any more.

 My home router is doing DHCP just fine.
 I don't want to turn that off, stand up
 yet another server, run DHCP and set static addresses.
+I don't want to run my own
+home DNS server, nor do I want to configure the router to use a different DNS,
+I'd like to keep as much plug'n'play as possible.

 Crapns allows a computer on this network (that knows the wifi password, so it's cool)
 to register a name and local IP address.
 Connecting to the crapns service will allow
 a host to download the current list and add those entries to /etc/hosts

-When I install ubuntu on a new machine, I set a hostname - git clone and run the install
+When I install ubuntu on a new machine, I set a hostname - git clone and run the client
-script, and voila, everyone on the network should get this entry when they poll for
+scripts, and voila, everyone on the network should get this entry when they poll for
 new hosts.

 ### Why is it crappy?